devbhusal/terraform-ec2-RDS-wordpress/README.md

   if you want to install wordpress in ubuntu , change ami -id and userdata file source

   --------------------------------------------------------------------------------
-  To plan
+  To plan:
   terraform plan -var-file="user.tfvars"

-  To apply
+  To apply:
   terraform apply -var-file="user.tfvars"

-  To destroy
+  To destroy:
   terraform destroy -var-file="user.tfvars"

   ------------------------------------------------------------------

+Resources will be created on default VPC